ModelOriented/xai2cloud/README.md

 ### How to plumb the explainer?

 Now you are ready to use the function **deploy_explainer**.
-It requires only two parameters:
+It requires only two parameters to deploy locally:
 - **exp_name** - name of an *.rda* file containing an explainer in your working directory or an explainer object.
 - **model_package** - name of the package used to create the explained model.
 The name must be accurate, letter case is important.
+In order to deploy the explainer directly to the cloud, set up:
 - **droplet** - your *DigitalOcean's* droplet number (check it by typing ```analogsea::droplets```).
 If you wish to plumb it locally, set it to ```NA```.
 - **port** - port that you would like to deploy your explainer to.
+Additional parameters:
 - **deploy** - boolean telling whether the plumber file is run on set port.
 If set to false, plumber file will be created but not run.
 - **title** - title to be seen in Swagger.

 #### *DigitalOcean*
-If you put your droplet's number as an argument, you have just deployed your explainer.
-You can access it at: your_droplet_ip/your_explainers_name/__swagger__/
+After using the **deploy_explainer** function with appropriate droplet's ID, you can access the web API at: your_droplet_ip/your_explainers_name/__swagger__/

 #### *Local*